YUseiDoi/VBA_StandardModules/README.md

-# VBA_SharedModules
+# VBA_StandardModules

-These are original Shread Modules in VBA.<br>
+These are original Standard Modules in VBA.
-You can use them in a lot of situations.